jayeshpaluru/NewPortfolio/README.md

+# New Personal Site

-# Inspired by Dynamic Island by lucas-dash
+## Inspired by Dynamic Island by lucas-dash

 ## Tech Stack